Lumber Buying Tips and Tricks

 Uses include: Furniture, paneling in period properties

 Maple: A highly decorative hardwood with a light, attractive appearance and hardwearing characteristics.
-American black walnut A coarse, dark hardwood used in some aspects of interior carpentry.

 Uses include: Flooring, cabinets, stair parts, veneers